cwboden/.dotfiles/docs/_posts/2023-05-07-comparing-deaths-door-and-tunic.md

         boss!"
 %}

-While players won't be able to grind to make combat easier (since killing enemies doesn't level you up), they can find a variety of power-ups hidden throughout the world to increase their power.
+While players of *TUNIC* won't be able to grind to make combat easier (since killing enemies doesn't level you up), they can find a variety of power-ups hidden throughout the world to increase their stats.

 Both games find ways to keep the feel of difficulty while still providing alternate avenues to advance.
 The refined design opens the genre to more casual